telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 |----|----|
 |[Redistribute OEMKEY](http://www.telerik.com/videos/winforms/redistribute-oemkey)<br>This video demonstrates how to build the Telerik assemblies, so they are locked to your application public token key and cannot be reused outside of it.
 (Runtime: 7:19)|![overview-video 001](images/installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows017.png)|

 This section demonstrates how to deploy a project with a public token key.
-We will assume that you have downloaded and extracted your source code distribution in C:\Telerik UI for for WinForms Source\RadControlsVS2010.sln:
+We will assume that you have downloaded and extracted your source code distribution in C:\Telerik UI for WinForms Source\RadControlsVS2010.sln:

-1. Open the following solution file: C:\Telerik UI for for WinForms Source\RadControlsVS2010.sln
+1. Open the following solution file: C:\Telerik UI for WinForms Source\RadControlsVS2010.sln

 1. In the properties for the Telerik.WinControls project, open the Build tab and add an OEMKEY conditional compilation symbol, as shown below: